 - In the Event-based rules section, click Add rule.

-- Select which Event types will be offered in your Master page (Figure 3).
+- Select which Event types will be offered on your Master page (Figure 3).
 For each Event type you want to add, you'll need to add a new rule.
-Master pages with Dynamic rules can only include Event types configured to Automatic booking and Single session.
+Master pages with Dynamic rules can only include Event types configured to Automatic booking and Single sessions.
 Learn more about conflicting settings when using Dynamic rules

 - Next, use the Primary team member drop-down to select who will provide your Event types.
 The Primary team member can be a specific Booking page or a Resource pool.

 - If your Event type requires multiple Team members from your organization, use the Additional team members drop-down to add them.